fritzing/eagle2fritzing/README.md

 *  *lbr2svg* converts EAGLE part libraries (.lbr) to Fritzing parts and bins (.fzp/.svg/.fzb)

 These are stand-alone command line tools built with Qt.
 Look into their individual readmes to get started.

+Both tools depend on the [fritzing-app](https://github.com/fritzing/fritzing-app) repository.
+Make sure you clone this one next to it and keep the original path names:

+    some_folder
+    |-- eagle2fritzing
+    |-- fritzing-app